MicrosoftDocs/Advertising-docs/BingAds/scripts/solutions/accessing-google-services.md

 3. Click **Authorize APIs**
 4. After the APIs are authorized, click **Exchange authorization code for tokens**
 5. Copy the access_token's value from the response
-6. In the [example scripts](accessing-google-services.md), set the credentials object's `accessToken` field to the access token copied in step 5.
+6. In the [example solutions](index.md) that access Google services, set the credentials object's `accessToken` field to the access token copied in step 5.

 > [!NOTE]
 > Because the access token expires in 1 hour, you'll need to repeat these steps every hour.